The Chilliwack Society for Community Living has been serving the Chilliwack community and the surrounding areas since 1954.

 January 1954: Parents who were frustrated and unwilling to institutionalize their children organize non-profit societies in their communities.
 Families in Chilliwack create an organization under the name “Upper Fraser Valley Society for Handicapped Children” known today as the Chilliwack Society for Community Living (CSCL).

 January 1955: CSCL and 6 other local parent associations joined together to create the B.C.
 Association for Retarded Children which later becomes, Inclusion BC, a provincial federation working to enhance the lives of children, youth, adults with intellectual and developmental disabilities.

 March 1962: CSCL, in a Federal Pilot Project, opened the Sunshine Drive Hostel.
-This was the first respite care option to be offered in the province of BC outside of the institutions and was seen as extremely innovative.
+This was the first respite care option to be offered in the province of BC outside of the institutions (Glendale, Woodlands and Tranquille) and was seen as extremely innovative.